ugeneunipro/docs/content/workflow-designer/workflow-elements/ngs-mapping-reads/map-reads-with-bowtie2-element.md

 **No unpaired alignments (--no-mixed)**

 If Bowtie2 cannot find a paired-end alignment for a pair, by default it will go on to look for unpaired alignments for the constituent mates.
 This is called "mixed mode."
 To disable mixed mode, set this option.
-Bowtie2 runs a little faster in the mixed mode, but will only consider the alignment status of pairs per se, not individual mates.
+Bowtie2 runs a little faster in mixed mode, but will only consider the alignment status of pairs per se, not individual mates.

-False

 **nomixed**